rohit0718/PRASP-Verbatim_SCDFXIBM/README.md

 1. Libraries required: Pytorch, Spacy, OpenCV, Numpy
 2. Clone the repository onto your local machine
 3. Navigate to the AI Model directory
-4. If you are using our pretrained model, head to [this link](https://drive.google.com/drive/folders/1qAMsgAvIeC-arU5z1E75jnE0g6D5zKe0) and copy the `saved_model` folder into this directory
+4. Head to [this link](https://drive.google.com/drive/folders/1qAMsgAvIeC-arU5z1E75jnE0g6D5zKe0) and copy the `glove_6B_300d` folder into this directory
 5. Run the following command on your terminal:

 ```